 Want to Win Your Case?
 Prove These 4 Things:

-Keep in mind, that doesn’t mean that the store (or other establishment where you fell) has to keep its premises in a perfect condition.
+Keep in mind, that doesn’t mean that the store (or other establishments where you fell) has to keep its premises in a perfect condition.
 There will be flaws at any location, so make sure this is a blatant condition that could have been avoided.

 - The Store must have known or should have known of the dangerous condition.

 It's not enough to assume that your fall was due to a dangerous condition.
 You still must be able to prove in court that the store (or wherever you fell) knew or should have known of the dangerous condition.
 There are two ways this is defined: